Our new video is here:

 A NEW TREE

-Recent visitors to the gardens will notice a tree stump on the lawn where once stood an elegant rowan (mountain ash) tree.
-Unfortunately that tree died last year and has now been replaced by a ginkgo or maidenhair tree (Gingko biloba).
-The new arrival has been planted close to the stump of its predecessor.
+Our rowan (mountain ash) on the main lawn died and has now been replaced by a ginkgo or maidenhair tree (Gingko biloba).
 There is a further, more mature ginkgo in St Peters churchyard.
 The ginko is the only surviving member of a group of plants dating back to before the dinosaurs.
 Its distinctive leaves are often found as fossils in rocks hence its other name, the 'fossil tree'.
 The ginko was first introduced to England from China in the early 18th Century.
 It is very resilient to pests and diseases and some claim that its long tap root enabled it to survive the blast of an atomic bomb dropped on Japan in 1945.

 We thank Dave Kenny and his fellow Reading Tree Wardens for their assistance.

-The new tree is now coming into leaf during the first week of June.
+The new tree has established well.
 The leaves are unique amongst seed plants being fan-shaped with veins radiating out into the leaf blade.
 During the autumn the foliage has a striking saffron yellow colour.

 NEW VIDEO FILMING